nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. _CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_0:

-CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_0 - Configuration for selecting the IPSO Color sensor object version The configuration option sets the version of the OMA IPSO object specification that is to be used by the user defined Color sensor IPSO object to 1.0.
+CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_0 - Configuration for selecting the IPSO Color sensor object version The configuration option sets the version of the OMA IPSO object specification to 1.0.
+   The user-defined Color sensor IPSO object uses this version.

 .. _CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_1:

-CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_1 - Configuration for selecting the IPSO Color sensor object version The configuration option sets the version of the OMA IPSO object specification that is to be used by the user defined Color sensor IPSO object to 1.1.
+CONFIG_LWM2M_IPSO_APP_COLOUR_SENSOR_VERSION_1_1 - Configuration for selecting the IPSO Color sensor object version The configuration option sets the version of the OMA IPSO object specification to 1.1.
+   The user-defined Color sensor IPSO object uses this version.

 .. _CONFIG_APP_CUSTOM_VERSION:

-CONFIG_APP_CUSTOM_VERSION - Configuration to set custom application version reported in the Device object The configuration option allows to specify custom application version reported to the LwM2M server.
-By default, the current |NCS| version is used.
+CONFIG_APP_CUSTOM_VERSION - Configuration to set custom application version reported in the Device object The configuration option allows to specify custom application version to be reported to the LwM2M server.
+   The option has the current |NCS| version as the default value.

 .. _sensor_module_options: